pure-js/spark-react-crud/README.md

 # Frontend engineer trial

 ## Before you begin
-Estimated time for the task is 3 hours.
 You don’t need to use any APIs to store data, in-memory (mocked) storage already implemented in the initial application.
 Technical requirements:
 - Language: JavaScript
 - Framework: React